quintel/scenario-tools/README.md

  * **end_year**.
 The target year / year of interest of each scenario.
  * **description**.
 Scenario description.
 This is displayed in the model’s front-end.
  * **id**.
 Can be left empty if you want to create a new scenario.
 If you want to update an existing scenario, enter its ETM scenario ID here.
- * **protected**.
-Either `TRUE` or `FALSE`.
-If set to `TRUE`, Quintel will keep the scenario compatible with future updates of the ETM.
-Use this if the scenario should remain accessible for a longer period of time, for example because it is updated periodically or is published in a report.
+ * **protected**. *Optional.* Either `TRUE` or `FALSE`.
+If set to `TRUE`, the scenario will be frozen.
+  This means that no one will be able to change or update any of the settings, including yourself.
+  The scenario will still be queryable.
 If left empty, it defaults to `FALSE`.
  * **curve_file**.
 The name of a CSV file containing custom hourly profiles.
 For example interconnector price curves, solar production curves or industry heat demand curves.
 The CSV file should be placed in the `data/input/curves` folder.
  * **flexibility_order**.
 To specify the order in which flexibility options are utilised.
 Can be left empty to use the default order.
 Options should be separated by a space.
 E.g.: `“household_batteries mv_batteries power_to_gas”`.
 The full list of options can be found on [Github](https://github.com/quintel/etsource/blob/production/config/flexibility_order.yml).
  * **heat_network_order**.
 To specify the order in which dispatchable district heating technologies are utilised if there is a shortage of supply.
 Can be left empty to use the default order.
 Options should be separated by a space.
 E.g.: `"energy_heat_network_storage energy_heat_burner_hydrogen”`.
 The full list of technologies can be found on [Github](https://github.com/quintel/etsource/blob/production/config/heat_network_order.yml).